Cloudstrucc/Public/docs/DCC/readme.md

 ---

 **Note:** All Microsoft documentation links are current as of the knowledge cutoff date.
 For the most up-to-date information, please visit the official Microsoft documentation sites directly.
 Some links may require Microsoft account access or specific licensing to view detailed technical documentation.

-**Government Resources:** Elections Canada should also consult with their internal IT governance and compliance teams to ensure all implementations align with current federal government standards and requirements.